 |On track at Sebring International Raceway.|

 Taking the rear hubs apart we found the driver side had probably also succumbed to the excess heat and vibration and the sudden feeling of "something is broken" I felt on track that Sunday.
-Some of the bearing had blown apart.
+Some of the bearings had blown apart.
 Time to replace the rear wheel bearings.
 While waiting for the wheel bearings to show up we thought it might be worth sending an oil sample out for analysis to make sure we didn't do any big damage to the engine by losing a pulley.

 Oil analysis say, "Time to replace engine bearings!"